iamPavan17/gitrain/README.md

 A CLI tool for emoji-powered commits and automated GitHub pull request creation, with built-in support for including `AB#123` (Azure Boards) or `JIRA-123` references in PR titles.

-This helps teams if following merge policies that require story identifiers in pull requests, ensuring proper linkage to work items in systems like **Azure DevOps** or **Jira**.
+This helps teams who follow **merge policies that require story identifiers** in pull requests, ensuring proper linkage to work items in systems like **Azure DevOps** or **Jira**, which is often required for completing merges.

-## ✨ Features
+## Features

 - Select files to stage
 - Create commits like `✨ feat: add validation`
 - Auto-push to current branch
 - Generate PRs with titles like `AB#123456 add validation` or `JIRA-123 add validation`
-- Custom emoji map support via `.gitrainrc`
+- Custom configuration support via `.gitrainrc`, allowing you to define your own emoji map, default tracker, and default base branch for PR creation.

-## 🚀 Installation
+## Installation

 Install globally via npm to use `gitrain` from anywhere: